-For all of the collaboration and licenses agreements discussed in Note 5, the license and research and development activities did not qualify as separate units of accounting since the licenses did not have standalone value without the research and development activities.
-Up-front payments on licenses are deferred if facts and circumstances dictate that the license does not have standalone value.
+For all of the collaboration and license agreements discussed in Note 5, the licenses and research and development activities did not qualify as separate units of accounting since the licenses did not have standalone value without the research and development activities.
+Up-front payments on a license are deferred if facts and circumstances dictate that the license does not have standalone value.
 The determination of the length of the period over which to defer revenue is subject to judgment and estimation and can have an impact on the amount of revenue recognized in a given period.
-The Company generally estimates this period as the estimated period of performance, which is typically the research and development term due to the Company 's continuing involvement in the performance of research and development, primarily through its participation on a joint development committee.
-Typically the research and development term begins at the inception of the collaboration or license agreement and concludes when the Company's significant research and development obligations under the agreement have concluded.
-The Company believes this period of involvement is five years for the Forest collaboration, fifty months for the Almirall license agreement and 115 months for the Astellas license agreement.
+The Company generally estimates this period as the estimated period of performance, which is typically the research and development term due to the Company 's continuing involvement in the performance of research and development activities, primarily through its participation on a joint development committee.
+Typically the research and development obligations under the agreement have concluded.
+The Company believes this period of involvement is 60 months for the Forest collaboration, 41 months for the Almirall license agreement and 115 months for the Astellas license agreement.
 Quarterly, the Company reassesses its periods of substantial involvement over which the Company amortizes its up-front license fees and makes adjustments as appropriate.
 In the event that a license were to be terminated, the Company would recognize as revenue any portion of the up-front fee that had not previously been recorded as revenue, but was classified as deferred revenue at the date of such termination.

-Up-front payments on licenses may be recognized upon delivery of the license if facts and circumstances dictate that the license has standalone value from the undelivered elements, which generally include research and development activities and manufacture of API and development materials.
+Up-front payments on a license may be recognized upon delivery of the license if facts and circumstances dictate that the license has standalone value from the undelivered elements, which generally include research and development activities and manufacture of API and development materials.